snowboarding profiles logo mountain

 Next up at #3, we have Ride’s Cadence boots.

-If you want your boots to have that awesome response for carving up the slopes, shooting through the trees and dominating the backcountry then the Cadence will be a great choice for that.
+These are the stiffest on the list , so if you want your boots to have that awesome response/stability for high-speed carving and dominating the backcountry, then the Cadence will be a great choice for that.

 They're a good all-round boot with good traction, aided by their Michelin winter tire rubber sole, and great heel hold and adjustability through the zonal double Boa lacing system.